yuzhimanhua/MICoL/README.md

 For training, GPUs are strongly recommended.
 We use one NVIDIA V100 16GB to run each experiment.

 ### Dependency
+The code is written in Python 3.6.
 We use PyTorch and HuggingFace transformers to build the model.
 The dependencies are summarized in the file ```requirements.txt```.
 You can install them like this:
 ```
 pip3 install -r requirements.txt
 ```